DAT4/02257-1/report/02-PropertybasedTesting.md

 ## Rule 4
-'Identical subtrees should be rendered identically—their position in the larger tree should not affect their appearance.
-In Figure 2 the tree on the left fails the test, and the one on the right passes.'
+'Identical subtrees should be rendered identically—their position in the larger tree should not affect their appearance.'

+We test this rule by noticing that the `blueprint` function, that creates the positioned tree, recursively goes through the subtrees to first identify the node postions using the extents, then move the trees and extents to the corresponding positions.
+Due to the recursive nature, we only need to show that the extents and the trees are not altered by moving them.